vladosG005/vladosG005/README.md

 Student
 -------

-* 🌍  I'm based in Oryol
+* 🌍  I'm based in Oryol, Russia
 * ✉️  You can contact me at [vladosG005@yandex.ru](mailto:vladosG005@yandex.ru)